Date Published: 2019-02-18 // Updated: 2021-01-11

 Handouts: At a conference, a speaker might want to distribute a sheet among assistants at a specific moment, then distribute a second document or sheet later on.
 The reason for this might be to keep the attention of the audience and to not have the audience go ahead of the pace of the event.
 Under these circumstances, uncollated documents would be useful.

-Contact Color Copies USA for Great Service and Prices on Collated and Uncollated Document Sheets
+Contact Color Copies USA for great service and low prices on collated and uncollated printing

 ColorCopiesUSA.com can provide you with all of your collated or uncollated projects.
 It doesn’t matter how complex your requirement is, if tabs or other special separators are needed, we will work hard to achieve your needs.